I’m guessing that St. Patrick is not exactly happy with the celebration of his day.

 Not exactly what comes to mind when we think of St. Patrick’s Day.

 According to his autobiography, Confessio, he was kidnapped at age 16 by Irish pirates and served as a slave for six years caring for livestock.
 During this time, he writes that his Christian faith grew much deeper.
 He escaped and returned to Britain where he studied for the ministry.
 In the fifth century, he traveled back to Ireland to share the gospel with the people who practiced a form of Celtic polytheism.
 Patrick writes, “Never before did they know of God except to serve idols and unclean things.
 But now, they have become the people of the Lord, and are called children of God.”

-In the Catholic Church, March 17 is set apart for “solemnity and a holy day of obligation” in remembrance of St. Patrick.
+for “solemnity and a holy day of obligation” in remembrance of Mr. Patrick.

 So, here’s to celebrating the real Patrick on his special day!

 * Patrick was never formally canonized, having lived before the current laws of the Catholic Church in these saintly matters.
 Nevertheless, he is venerated as a saint in the Catholic Church and in the Eastern Orthodox Church.

 If you enjoyed this post, please share it on your social networks.
 Thanks.